 For example, CloudFlare uses a proprietary header called CF-Ray in the HTTP Response messages which includes a hash appended with the datacenter the request came through.
 In the case of the Zendesk example discussed before, the CF-Ray header for the Seattle region is CF-RAY: 2a21675e65fd2a3d-SEA, while that of Amsterdam is CF-RAY: 2a216896b93a0c71-AMS.
 You can also use the HTTP X-headers from the HTTP Response to identify which location is serving your content.

 Anycast is definitely an interesting networking concept and gaining increased acceptance with new-age CDN providers.
 If you are interested in learning more about how our customers use ThousandEyes to monitor their Anycast CDNs, take a look at Twitter’s experience.
-Kick start monitoring your anycast networks with a free ThousandEyes account.
+Kick start monitoring your anycast networks with a free trial of ThousandEyes.